kuQUARTZ/CS867F20/ReadMe.md

 # CS876 Computer Vision

+## How do you download the assignments?

+All the assignments will be released via github.
+You can download the files directly from the website.
+The link will be shared on LMS also.
+See the [Release](https://github.com/kuQUARTZ/CS867F19/tree/master/Release) Folder.

 ## Assignment Submission Instructions

 After you have completed each assignment, you need to submit the following deliverables: